 Company Facilities.
-The Company maintains facilities across its network, including engineering facilities at the airports in Dublin, Shannon, Malta, Glasgow (Prestwick), London (Stansted), Frankfurt (Hahn), Nuremberg, Bergamo, Wroclaw, Kaunas, Seville, Madrid, Porto and Vienna.
+The Company maintains facilities across its network, including engineering facilities at the airports in Bergamo, Dublin, Frankfurt (Hahn), Glasgow (Prestwick), Kaunas, London (Stansted), Madrid, Malta, Nuremberg, Porto, Seville, Shannon, Vienna and Wroclaw.
 Planning permissions for Company facilities have been obtained in accordance with local requirements and management of noxious or potentially toxic substances as well as of waste removal is conducted in adherence to applicable local, national and EU regulations.

 Ryanair's Policy on Noise and Emissions.
 Ryanair is committed to reducing emissions and noise through investments in new, efficient aircraft and engine technologies and the implementation of certain operational and commercial decisions to minimize the environmental impact of its operations.
-The Company is constantly working towards improving its environmental performance and in February 2024, was upgraded to a Leadership Level 'A-' rating (was "B") from CDP - an international non-profit that helps organizations to disclose their environmental impact.
+The Company is constantly working towards improving its environmental performance and in February 2025, its Leadership Level 'A-' rating was reconfirmed by CDP - an international non-profit that helps organizations to disclose their environmental impact.

 In December 2005, Ryanair completed the fleet replacement program it commenced in 1999.
-All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 "next generation" ("NG") aircraft.
+All of Ryanair's older Boeing 737-200A aircraft were replaced with Boeing 737-800 "Next Generation" ("NG") aircraft.
 The design of these aircraft is aimed at minimizing drag, thereby reducing the rate of fuel burn and noise levels.
 The engines are also quieter and more fuel-efficient.
 The Boeing 737-800NG aircraft have a significantly superior fuel-burn to passenger-kilometer ratio than Ryanair's former fleet of Boeing 737-200A aircraft.
 Ryanair has installed winglets on all of its Boeing 737-800NG aircraft.
 Winglets reduce both the rate of fuel burn and carbon dioxide emissions by approximately 4%, and also reduce noise emissions.
-In fiscal year 2023, Ryanair began to retro-fit scimitar winglets on the Boeing 737-800NG fleet.
+In FY23, Ryanair began to retro-fit scimitar winglets on the Boeing 737-800NG fleet.
 This retro-fit program will further reduce fuel burn of these aircraft by approximately 1.5% and noise by approximately 6%.

 In September 2014, Ryanair entered into an agreement with Boeing to purchase up to 200 Boeing 737-8200 "Gamechanger" aircraft (including 100 firm orders and 100 aircraft subject to option).
-The contract was approved by the shareholders of the Company at an extraordinary general meeting ("EGM") on November 28, 2014.
+The contract was approved by the shareholders of the Company at an extraordinary general meeting ("EGM") in November 2014.
 In June 2017, the Group agreed to purchase an additional 10 Boeing 737-8200 aircraft.
 In April 2018, the Company announced that it had converted 25 Boeing 737-8200 options into firm orders.
 In December 2020, the Company announced that it had converted the remaining 75 options to firm orders.
 This brought the Company's firm order to 210 Boeing 737-8200s with a total contract value of approximately U.S.\$9.6bn at standard list price of U.S.\$102.5m per aircraft (net of basic credits and reflective of price escalation over the originally scheduled delivery timeframe).
 These aircraft have 197 seats and are fitted with CFM-LEAP-1B engines which, combined with the Advanced Technology winglet and other aerodynamic improvements, reduce fuel consumption by up to approximately 16% on a per seat basis compared to the Boeing 737-800NGs in Ryanair's configuration and reduce operational noise emissions by up to 50%.
 See "-Aircraft" above for details on Ryanair's fleet plan.